ICBC Award finalists (see story below for 2015 ICBC Competition “Sustains”)

-Our student award activities continued to generate record participation from engineering, business students and Minerva is hoping to introduce an added engineering student award next year.
+Our student award activities continued to generate very strong participation from engineering, business students.

 Minerva’s many accomplishments this year are a reflection of the hard work, endless assistance and support from our many volunteers from industry, government, academia and H&S professional associations who make up our Board of Directors and Working Groups.
 I am also very grateful to our many sponsors whose continued support and financial assistance make our efforts at Minerva Canada to advance health and safety education possible.
 Without this support, Minerva would not exist as an organization.

-I hope you will enjoy this edition of Minerva Update.
+I hope you will enjoy this edition of Update as well as the new look of our website.
 We welcome your comments and suggestions by contacting us at firstname.lastname@example.org.

 Chairman and President